JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 # Milestone Location Calculator
 Two python scripts, one to stitch together a series of Itiner-e road segments into one .json asset, another to calculate the location of any milestone on that road given its mile number.

-In order to use this calculator, you MUST know a) the mile number of your milestone , b) the caput viae of the road your milestone served c) the Itiner-e ID's of the route segments making up that road
+In order to use this calculator, you MUST know a) the (Roman) mile number of your milestone, b) the caput viae of the road your milestone served c) the Itiner-e ID's of the route segments making up that road, d) the total length of the road in (Roman) miles

 ## route_extraction.py